Nutrients and Calories

 Overloading on this substance metabolizes the excess into liverfat, over time leading to non-alcoholic fatty liver.

 It's not clear how that happens but there's a strong correlation between high sugar intake and liver disease.
 For more clinical information go to Sugarscience.
-Courtesy of the University of California SF.

 Many people in Western-Europe and North-America have some form of non-alcoholic fatty liver without knowing.